n-szulc/VesiCounter/README.md

 # Acknowledgments

-Special thanks to Dr. Małgorzata Piechota for all the suggestions on vesicles recognition algorithm design and Konrad Kowalski for sample Z-stack preparation.
+Special thanks to Dr. Małgorzata Piechota for all the suggestions on vesicles' recognition algorithm design and Konrad Kowalski for sample Z-stack preparation, as well as to all the members of [Pokrzywa Lab](https://pokrzywalab.com).

 # How to cite